Brisbane central business district: Petrie Bight

 Petrie Bight is a reach of the Brisbane River (27.4636°S 153.0351°E), which gives its name to the small pocket of land centred on the area under the Story Bridge's northern point, around the Brisbane River to Admiralty Towers II.
 The location was originally known as Petrie Gardens and was an early settlement farm, one of two that provided food for the colony.
 The site was named after Andrew Petrie and has been the base for water police and in earlier times wharves.
-The location of Customs House and the preference for wharves was due to site being directly downstream from the central business district.
+The location of Customs House and the preference for wharves was due to the site being directly downstream from the central business district.

 History

 Wharf Street Baptist Church opened at 38 Wharf Street (corner of Adelaide Street, 27.4652°S 153.0296°E) on 6 February 1859.
 It was the first Baptist church to be built in Queensland, the Brisbane congregation having previously met in a range of public buildings since forming in 1855.
 It was designed in the Early Italianate style and was built by Andrew Petrie.
 The church was 57 by 34 ft and could accommodate 250 people.
 The cost was £2000 for the land and building, but part of the cost was covered by donations, e.g. Thomas Blacket Stephens partially donated the land.
 In 1881, the church was enlarged, but the need for further growth resulted in a decision to build a new church, the City Tabernacle in Wickham Terrace.
 The Wharf Street church was sold, holding its last service on 5 October 1890 with the tabernacle being dedicated on 9 October 1890.
 The building is no longer extant.
 On Tuesday 25 May 2021, a Baptist Historic plaque was placed at the site to commemorate the church.

-On 2 April 1860 the Queensland Government opened its first school, the Brisbane National School in Adelaide Street under headmaster John Rendall with an initial enrolment of 50 boys and 8 girls.
+On 2 April 1860, the Queensland Government opened its first school, the Brisbane National School in Adelaide Street under headmaster John Rendall with an initial enrolment of 50 boys and 8 girls.

 A congregation of the Church of Christ was established on 23 September 1883 in the Brisbane central area.
 In the late 1890s the congregation purchased 430 Ann Street (27.4628°S 153.0302°E) to establish their first church, still operating as at 2021 under the name Your Church.

 The Brisbane City Library opened in 1965, moving into Brisbane Square in 2006.

-In 2010 and 2011, the city centre was damaged by floods.
+The city centre was damaged by the 2010–2011 floods.